tjf952/tjf952.github.io/writeups/picoctf2020.md

 **Solution**

-This can be easily converted by hand but the process can be simplified for any n using bash or python.
+This can be converted by hand but the process can be simplified for any n using bash or python.
 In bash, you can utilize the `bc` command tool which takes a string as input to calculate arbitrary precision numbers.

 ```console
 z3r0@disboard:~$ echo "obase=2; 42 | bc"